osmosis10/CourseLink/README.md

 ## Description
 CourseLink is a simple UI that automates certain tasks that are
 needlessly time consuming when preparing Employee Learn Course
-data to be uploaded to SAMI.
+data to be uploaded to SAMI (Sales and Marcom Intelligence).
 CourseLink uses the following libraries
 - Tkinter (For GUI)
 - Openpyxl (For excel functions)
 - PIL (For applying the icon.ico file for the app icon)